 # |

 Electronics are very sensitive to wrong polarity.
 After work on the system, do check correct polarity of the battery and the regulator.
 Wrong polarity creates short circuits and will destroy the regulator, the ignition coil and the advance unit.
 As a rule, wiring will always be colour to colour.
-Instances, where colour differs between wires it is expressly mentioned in our instructions. |
+Instances, where colour jumps between wires are expressly mentioned in our instructions. |

 # |